Mayuresh-loves-cpp/gramoday-submission/README.md

 ### To run server in developer mode enter following command
 ### `npm run dev`

+### Mandatory!
+- Requires MongoDB Server to be installed.
+- By default if no env var specified server will connect to local mongodb database.
+- If you want to add your own database URI then assign your database URI to env var `DB_URI`.
+- If you want to run server on any other custom port, assign your port to env var `PORT`.

 ### About Myself
 **Mayuresh Shinde**
 - [GitHub](https://github.com/Mayuresh-loves-cpp "Mayuresh Shinde")